ryanatk/junction/docs/contract.md

 We issue the following invoices electronically:

-1. 50% payment once the contract terms are agreed upon
+1. $1,000 payment once the contract terms are agreed upon
+2. $1,000 payment once the Junction website is completed, before starting new work for The Local
-2. 50% payment once the contract terms are completed
+3. $1,000 payment once the contract terms are completed

 Our payment terms are _10 days_ from the date of invoice.
 We reserve the right to charge interest on all overdue debts at the rate of _10%_ per month or part of a month.